leonstel/leonstel.github.io/blogs/scrape_the_web1.md

 browser.get(url)
 ```

-After opening the main url with `selenium` we will have to search for the button and programmatically click it to go
+After visiting this url with `selenium` the cookies popup comes up.
+We will have to search for the button and programmatically click it to go
 further with our adventure.
+After clicking it will redirect the page to the `returnUrl`

 ```
 cookieButton = browser.find_element_by_xpath("//*[text()='Akkoord']")